BarbeMCR/the-betrothed/README.md

 ## Settings
 In the settings screen, you'll find various options, listed below.
 - **Controller:** this option lets you change the controller layout used by the game to best match your hardware.
 You can choose between three options: `Xbox One / X|S / 360`, `Dualshock 4` and `Switch Pro`.
 - **Autodownload:** this option lets you specify whether to enable autodownload.
 If autodownload is enabled, new versions are automatically downloaded and placed in './data' at startup.
 You can choose between two options: `Disabled` and `Enabled`.
+If you want an easier way to update the game, check out the [BarbeMCR's The Betrothed Launcher](https://github.com/BarbeMCR/the-betrothed-launcher).
 - **Delete Game:** this lets you delete a previously generated savefile.
 You will be asked for the name of the savefile to delete.
 Keep in mind the savefile will be deleted *__permanently__*.
 - **Reset Settings:** this lets you reset the settings to their default values.